architsharm/Hotstar-Cricket-Chrome-Extension/README.md

   Add this repository as an extension (load unpacked in developer options).

   Navigate to hotstar's page and click on the extention icon.

+  Alternatively, you can use hotstar-exploit-master.crx to directly install the extension for chrome